Overview

 Members of the World Vision Pacific Development Group staff team in Buka, Bougainville, Autonomous Region of Papua New Guinea.

-Cascading WV-GULL’s work with World Vision’s Pacific Development Group (PDG) in PNG
+Cascading the GULL approach within World Vision’s Pacific Development Group (PDG) in PNG

-WV PDG are pioneers in framing the process for facilitating the creation of self-reliant learning communities and the WV-GULL cascade started in all the participating communities in Bougainville on 17 May 2011.
+WV PDG are pioneers in framing the process for facilitating the creation of self-reliant learning communities and the GULL cascade started in all the participating communities in Bougainville on 17 May 2011.

-Left: Dr Curt von Boguslawski, National Director, WV PDG comments on the role of WV-GULL in facilitating community-based learning:
+Left: Dr Curt von Boguslawski, National Director, WV PDG comments on the role of GULL in facilitating community-based learning:

 5. Partnering for Quality Education and Learning Outcomes